Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 The helmet should fit snugly and comfortably, with no gaps between it and the head.
 It should also cover the forehead and the back of the head.

-How do I djust the fit of a ski helmet?
+How do I adjust the fit of a ski helmet?

-Most ski helmets have adjustable straps and a dial or knob at the back of the helmet that can be tightened or loosened to achieve a proper fit.
+Most ski helmets have adjustable straps and a dial or knob on the back that can be tightened or loosened to achieve a proper fit.

 How often should I replace my child’s ski helmet?